How ISO 27001 certification can help secure your business’s information

 Once it is obtained, the certification must be maintained.
 To do this, the business needs to demonstrate the effectiveness of controls, including through annual internal audits, vulnerability assessments and penetration tests.

-3. Establish your management framework
+3. Establish your information security management framework

 More specifically, certification provides an IT security management framework for the entire organization.
 It covers practices, sound management and the establishment of responsible behaviours that are documented, repeatable and can be continuously improved.
 From private data processing to confidential information, including personal data, transactions, technical drawings, business plans, banking information and legal documents, ISO 27001 covers all aspects of information.